B&O Play Beoplay E8 Truly Wireless Earphones

 If you do run into this slight issue, the solution is fairly simple.
 In order to get them up and running again, all you have to do is un-pair, then re-pair them with your device.
 Despite this minor connectivity issue, they have an impressive Bluetooth transmission range.

 You can usually wander about 40-61 feet away from your paired device until you start hearing static or completely losing the signal.
 The signal tends to remain fully-intact at distances of around 60 feet (even with multiple walls between you and your paired device).
 Overall, Bluetooth 4.2 does its job pretty well for both outdoor and indoor listening.

 NFMI & Audio Quality – Better or Worse?

-This leads us right into what you may consider to be the most important performance aspect.
+This leads us right into what you may consider being the most important performance aspect.
 How do they sound?

 Sonic Performance – How Do They Sound?

-Even if your headphones look awesome, have a ton of great features, and a comfortable design – it doesn’t mean much unless their sonic performance is also up to par.
-Does the Bluetooth 4.2 and NFMI follow through on their promise to deliver high quality audio that justifies the price tag?
+Even if your headphones look awesome, have a ton of great features, and comfortable design – it doesn’t mean much unless their sonic performance is also up to par.
+Does the Bluetooth 4.2 and NFMI follow through on their promise to deliver high-quality audio that justifies the price tag?